KevinMichelle/Vision_FIME_2015/package/README.txt

-To run this software you need the following Python libraries:
+To run this software you will need the following Python libraries:

 	PIL
 	matplotlib